Red Routes

 Contact us as early as possible if you want to apply for a red route dispensation.
 We need at least six working days (including the day we receive your request) to process your application.

-• Location of dispensation
+- Location of the dispensation

-• Vehicle details including registration
+- Vehicle details, including registration

 If your dispensation is approved